 Do you see children at The NHS Centre for Integrative Care?

 Yes.
 There is a dedicated Children’s clinic and children of all ages are seen.
 We also see Adolescents.

 How can I join The Friends of Centre for Integrative Care?

-Do you have information for Doctors who want to refer patients to the CIC?
+Do you have information for Doctors who want to refer patients for Integrative care?